tahvane1/jablotron80/README.md

 #### Example control panel

-Example of a configuration in lovelace wich try to reproduce the Jablotron panel on top of the standard home assistant alarm panel:
+Example of a configuration in lovelace which attempts to reproduce the Jablotron panel on top of the standard home assistant alarm panel:

 ```
 type: vertical-stack